Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems: Extended Interface PINN Method

-The level set function plays a crucial role in the EVT, as it determines the position of points within subdomains and thereby defines the {indicator} function.
-Moreover, it can construct the extension variable directly when $h_D=0$.
-Consequently, obtaining a time-evolving level set function is essential for implementing the proposed methodology.
-At the initial time $t=0$, suppose the level set function is known and denoted by $\phi_0$.
-When the velocity field $\mathcal{V}$ is extendable to the entire computational domain $\Omega$ -- such that for any $\mathbf{x} \in \Omega$ evolves according to the ODE dynamics (\ref{eq1.7}) -- the level set function $\phi(\mathbf{x}, t)$ can be obtained by solving the following advection equation:
+The level set function plays a pivotal role in the EVT, as it determines the location of points relative to the subdomains, thereby defining the indicator function.
+Furthermore, when $h_D=0$, it is used to directly construct the extended variable.
+Consequently, obtaining the time-evolving level set function is essential for the proposed framework.
+Assuming the velocity field $\mathcal{V}$ is continuously extended to the entire domain $\Omega$ such that the trajectory of every point $\bm{x} \in \Omega$ is governed by the ODE (\ref{eq1.7}), the level set function $\phi(\bm{x}, t)$ satisfies the following advection equation: